Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Saturated Proj and saturated blowups

 In general if $\ix$ is an Artin stack, then a resolution of singularities $\tilde{\ix}$ need not have a good moduli space.
 However, the theory of saturated blowups implies that $\tilde{\ix}$ contains an open set which has a good moduli space such that the induced map of good moduli spaces is proper and birational.

-\begin{proposition} Let $\ix$ be an integral Artin stack with stable good moduli space morphism $\ix \stackrel{\pi} \to \bX$.
+\begin{proposition} Let $\ix$ be a reduced Artin stack with stable good moduli space morphism $\ix \stackrel{\pi} \to \bX$.
 Suppose that $\tilde{\ix}\to \ix$ is a projective birational morphism.
 Further assume that either \begin{enumerate} \item $\ix$ is properly stable, or \item $\tilde{\ix}\to \ix$ is a sequence of blowups. \end{enumerate} Then there exists an open substack $\ix' \subset \tilde{\ix}$ such that $\ix'$ has a stable good moduli space $\ix' \to \bX'$ and the induced morphism of good moduli spaces is projective and birational. \end{proposition}

 \begin{proof} Since $\tilde{\ix} \to \ix$ is projective we can write $\tilde{\ix} = \Proj_\ix{\iA}$ for some graded sheaf $\iA$ of finitely generated ${\mathcal O}_{\ix}$-algebras.
 If $\tilde{\ix} \to \ix$ is a blowup, we choose $\iA$ as the Rees algebra of this blowup.
 We treat a sequence of blowups by induction.